 You and a teammate are running in for a ball against one opponent.
 This requires good communication between teammates; one player should call ‘man’ and the other one calls ‘ball’.
-The rest is pretty straight forward I think, the player who calls man takes out the opponent will the other scoops up the ball.
+The rest is pretty straight forward I think, the player who calls man takes out the opponent while the other scoops up the ball.

 The last scenario is the scrum or all out battle; there are four plus players fighting like nuts for the ball.
-You run into battle, the only thing you can do fight with everything you got.
+You run into battle, the only thing you can do is fight with everything you got.
 You get that loose ball, run away from danger.
 If you are on the outside of the pile look closely where the ball is, charge in, get that ball and run to the open space.
 The best tip for scrum scenarios is to always keep your feet moving.

 In box, it’s just an all out war for loosies.
 Slashes, cross and body checks are coming from everywhere.
 It’s all about battling with the toughest and getting away from danger or move that ball.

 Lacrosse Groundballs can go a long way for a team but also a player.
 Coaches love to have players on their team that will battle hard for those loose balls and players who will roll up their sleeves and fight until that ball is theirs.
 That in turn will give you playing time overall.
-Start practising groundballs and get ready for battle.
+Start practicing groundballs and get ready for battle.